Disrupting the Toll-Free Industry With 50% Savings & Reliability Takes LCR Technology and a Human Touch

 • IT or contact center managers in charge of routing thousands of incoming and outgoing calls daily for internal and external customers

-• App developers embedding voice and text messaging into their Web or mobile applications
+• App developers embed voice and text messaging into their Web or mobile applications

 • Voice engineers at telecommunications companies, local carriers, and VoIP service providers